Frobenius generation for algebraic stacks: Preliminaries

 \subsubsection{Finiteness reminder}

-We remind the reader of a few elementary, but useful, facts which will be freely used without mention.
 A smooth morphism of algebraic stacks is locally of finite presentation, and hence, locally of finite type \cite[\href{https://stacks.math.columbia.edu/tag/0DNP}{Tag 0DNP} \& \href{https://stacks.math.columbia.edu/tag/06Q5}{Tag 06Q5}]{stacks-project}.
 Additionally, if $f$ is a morphism from a quasi-compact quasi-separated source to a quasi-separated target, then $f$ is quasi-compact and quasi-separated \cite[\href{https://stacks.math.columbia.edu/tag/075S}{Tag 075S}]{stacks-project}.
 Lastly, a morphism locally of finite type to a locally Noetherian algebraic stack is locally of finite presentation.
-Additionally, if such a morphism if quasi-compact and quasi-separated, then it is of finite presentation.
+Additionally, if such a morphism is quasi-compact and quasi-separated, then it is of finite presentation.
 See e.g.\ \cite[\href{https://stacks.math.columbia.edu/tag/0DQJ}{Tag 0DQJ}]{stacks-project}.